 We are on the shore of Lake Superior and in the heart of an agate hunter's paradise.
 We are also adjoining hundreds of acres of state land, making all outdoor activities just a step away.
-At the end of the Seven Mile Point Road is the Northwood's Conservancy (32 acres), known for swimming, fishing, birding, and hiking.
+The end of Seven Mile Point Road is now private property only (NOTE: Seven Mile Point Nature Conservancy HAS RECENTLY SOLD AND IS NO LONGER OPEN TO THE PUBLIC).
 See the "Not Just a Room" tab for everything the Castle has to offer.

 Local Things to See/Do

 NOTE: Several places in the Keweenaw only take cash.
 Also, check restaurant webpages for hours of operation as they change based on the season.

 Outdoor Activities Across the Keweenaw:

 Keweenaw Trail Map (Nordic Ski, Snow Bike, Mountain Bike)

 Horseback Trial Riding (1.5 hours away)